How to Use WordleBot to Master Wordle

 Is WordleBot free?

 Unfortunately, WordleBot is for Times Games, News or All Access subscribers only.
 However, you can still access Wordle for free.
-And for the cheapest access to WordleBot, the Times Games subscription is just 75 cents a week.
+And for the cheapest access to WordleBot, the Times Games subscription is just $1.50 per week (billed as $6 every four weeks) and $50 per year (billed annually).

 Now that you have a new tool to change the way you Wordle, happy playing!